KSOU (AM)

-KSOU (1090 AM) is a radio station broadcasting a Spanish adult hits format.
+KSOU (1090 kHz) is an AM radio station broadcasting a Spanish adult hits format.
 Serving the Sioux Center area in the U.S. state of Iowa, the station is licensed to Community First Broadcasting.
 KSOU previously carried a classic hits format and before that, a Christian Contemporary format.

 1090 AM is a United States and Mexican clear-channel frequency; KSOU must leave the air from sunset to sunrise to prevent interference to the skywave signals of the Class A stations.

 On February 5, 2020, KSOU changed their format from classic hits to Spanish adult hits, branded as "Sioux Ritmo".